Skip to main content

 Appointment reminder

 Trigger: an appointment booked event, T-24 hours before the appointment time.
 What it does: sends the customer an SMS / email reminder of the appointment, with details (date, time, service) and any prep instructions you’ve configured.
-Default message:
+Default SMS:

+The {{manage_link}} is a secure self-serve page where the customer can reschedule or cancel without calling.
 When to enable: always, basically.
 Reminders cut no-show rates dramatically (often 30%+ improvement for service businesses).
 Cost is one extra SMS or email per appointment.
 Customizations to consider:

 • Add an “address change?” prompt for businesses where the customer’s address might shift between booking and visit.